 - A. The Procurement Management Department shall determine if a Bid Bond shall be required for any Competitive Procurement.
-All contracts for Construction or facility improvements governed by 2 CFR §200.325 shall require a Bid Bond in accordance therewith for such projects exceeding the Simplified Acquisition Threshold in 2 CFR §200.88.
+All contracts for Construction or facility improvements governed by 2 CFR §200.326 and this ordinance shall require a Bid Bond in accordance therewith for such projects exceeding the Simplified Acquisition Threshold in 2 CFR §200.88 or \$200,000, as applicable.
 If required, the Bid Bond will be five percent (5%) of the amount of the bid or Proposal.
 Unsuccessful Vendors are entitled to full return of their Bid Bond.
 Upon determination by the Board, the successful Vendor shall forfeit this Bid Bond, or a portion thereof, upon failure to enter into a Contract or act on the Purchase Order issued within ten (10) working days of presentation of a Contract or Purchase Order by the County. - B. The Procurement Management Department shall determine if Payment Bonds and Performance Bonds are required.
 All Contracts for Construction or repairs of public buildings and public works projects shall require Payment and Performance Bonds in accordance with Section 255.05, Florida Statutes.
-All Contracts for Construction or facility improvements governed by 2 CFR §200.325 shall require Payment and Performance Bonds in accordance therewith for such projects exceeding the Simplified Acquisition Threshold in 2 CFR §200.88.
+All Contracts for Construction or facility improvements governed by 2 CFR §200.326 shall require Payment and Performance Bonds in accordance therewith for such projects exceeding the Simplified Acquisition Threshold in 2 CFR §200.88.
 Any required bond(s) shall be noted in the Competitive Procurement documents, if applicable. - 1.
-Payment and Performance Bonds shall be at least 100% of the Contract price. - 2.
-All required bonds shall be from a surety company authorized to do business in the State of Florida to guarantee the full and faithful performance of the Contractual obligations and the payment of labor and material expended pursuant to the Contract whenever and in such amounts as is deemed necessary by the Procurement Management Department.
+Payment and Performance Bonds shall be at least 100% of the Contract price. - a.
+All change orders equal to 10% or greater shall require a Bond rider in the amount of the increase.

+- 2. All required bonds shall be from a surety company authorized to do business in the State of Florida to guarantee the full and faithful performance of the Contractual obligations and the payment of labor and material expended pursuant to the Contract whenever and in such amounts as is deemed necessary by the Procurement Management Department.
 Alternative surety devices, such as letters of credit or cash, may be authorized by the Procurement Management Department. - 3.
 The Vendor is required to record the Payment and Performance Bonds and riders with the Lee County Clerk of Court and pay all associated costs.